Introduction

 - The Camden Line also connects with Central Maryland RTA services at College Park Station, Greenbelt Station, Muirkirk Station, Laurel Station, Savage Station and Dorsey Station

-- P – Penn Line which opeates on Amtrak owned tracks, providing service from Washington DC to Bowie State University, BWI Airport, Balitmore, and Perryville.
+- P – Penn Line which operates on Amtrak owned tracks, providing service from Washington DC to Bowie State University, BWI Airport, Baltimore, and Perryville.
 All stops on the Penn Line, with the exception of Washington DC, is within the state of Maryland.
 This line is operated by Amtrak on behalf of the Maryland Transit Administration

 - The Penn Line connects with WMATA services at Washington Union Station